-Meet the I’m A Celebrity 2024 lineup
+Meet the I’m a Celebrity 2024 lineup

 Dean McCullough

-Northern Irish BBC Radio 1 DJ Dean McCullough has admitted he is “terrified of everything” ahead of his arrival in the jungle.
+Northern Irish BBC Radio 1 DJ Dean McCullough admitted he was “terrified of everything” ahead of his arrival in the jungle.

 McCullough started presenting for the station in 2020, standing in for Clara Amfo, and in September 2022 he replaced Scott Mills and Chris Stark, alongside Vicky Hawkesworth, as hosts of Radio 1’s afternoon show.